-AFS financial assets are those which are designated as such or do not qualify to be classified as financial assets at FVPL, held-to-maturity (HTM) investments or loans and receivables.
+AFS financial assets are those which are designated as such or do not qualify to be classified as financial assets at FVPL, or loans and receivables.
 They are purchased and held indefinitely, and may be sold in response to liquidity requirements or changes in market conditions.
 These include government securities, equity investments, and other debt instruments.